Chadian Air Force: Expansion

 However, these had meanwhile been involved in combat operations.
 Contracted instructors flew with less experienced Chadian pilots, especially during nocturnal sorties.
 They also flew Mi-17s and Mi-24s during the 2008 Battle of N'Djamena, attacking insurgent technicals.
 The single PC-9 also flew attacks in Darfur in January 2008, despite the Chadian government's pledge.
 The AAT was also heavily involved in beating back a rebel invasion from neighboring Sudan in 2009.
 Sudanese officials also claimed that Chad aircraft made several cross-border raids into Sudan during the conflict.
 The high-profile acquisition of this period was a batch of six Sukhoi Su-25s (four single-seat and two twin-seat aircraft), delivered from Ukraine between 2008 and 2010.
 This country also provided for a large portion of the mercenaries serving in the air force, even though Chadian personnel started undergoing training in France and Ethiopia, and has started to gradually replace foreigners in more recent years.
-Six Eurocopter Fennecs were also obtained from the Republic of Singapore Air Force in 2008-2010.
+Six Eurocopter Fennecs were also obtained from the Republic of Singapore Air Force in 2008–2010.
 It was at that time that different squadrons were created, including one each of fighter, liaison, transport and helicopter squadrons.

 Four additional Su-25s bought in Ukraine were delivered in 2013, and the first of three Mikoyan MiG-29s arrived the next year.
-Two Alenia C-27J Spartans were also taken on strength in 2013-2014.
+Two Alenia C-27J Spartans were also taken on strength in 2013–2014.
 In 2015, Chadian Air Force Su-25s participated in the fighting against Boko Haram, in neighbouring Cameroon and Nigeria.
 Several aircraft and helicopters were damaged in a storm on 1 July 2017 that struck the air force's main base at N'Djamena International Airport.
 The severity of the storm was amplified by the use of fabric hangar coverings.
 Losses or damaged equipment included three helicopters, a PC-12, a MiG-29 fighter, and two Su-25 attack planes.

+The force shared a base with French forces at N'Djamena International Airport until January 2025 when the French withdrew.